Bandai Visual: Mainstream success and Bandai Entertainment (1996–2005)

-Bandai Namco takeover and merge with Lantis (2005–2018)
+Namco Bandai takeover and merge with Lantis (2005–2018)

-Bandai Visual was a wholly owned subsidiary of Bandai Namco Holdings.
-Bandai Namco announced on November 8, 2007, that it would buy the voting shares it did not own between that date and December 10, 2007, and turn the company into a wholly owned subsidiary.
-On December 18, 2007, Bandai Namco announced that it had owned 93.63% of Bandai Visual's shares since the end of November.
-The remaining shares were delisted from the Tokyo Stock Exchange on February 15, 2008, after Bandai Namco acquired the remaining 10% of the shares.
+Bandai Visual was a wholly owned subsidiary of Namco Bandai Holdings.
+Namco Bandai announced on November 8, 2007, that it would buy the voting shares it did not own between that date and December 10, 2007, and turn the company into a wholly owned subsidiary.
+On December 18, 2007, Namco Bandai announced that it had owned 93.63% of Bandai Visual's shares since the end of November.
+The remaining shares were delisted from the Tokyo Stock Exchange on February 15, 2008, after Namco Bandai acquired the remaining 10% of the shares.

 In February 2018, it was announced Bandai Visual would be merged with Lantis into a new branch of BNH, called Bandai Namco Arts.
 The reorganizing took effect as of April 1, 2018.
 Bandai Visual remains only as a label of the new company.

 Subsidiaries

 Bandai Visual USA / Bandai Entertainment

 Bandai Visual USA was established in 2005 in Cypress, California to license anime properties from various Japanese companies for North American distribution; most of those licenses coming from Bandai and its sister company Sunrise.
 The company also licensed manga series for release with English translation, and published American-made graphic novels.
 Bandai Visual USA's releases were of high quality and were aimed at collectors.
 Their titles were released under the Honnêamise label (named after their Bandai Visual's first production, Royal Space Force: The Wings of Honnêamise).
 Bandai Visual USA's anime products were distributed in North America initially by Image Entertainment and later, Geneon Entertainment USA and in Europe by Beez Entertainment.
 On May 23, 2008, Bandai Namco Holdings announced that Bandai Visual USA would be merged into the newly formed Bandai Entertainment which was consummated on July 1, 2008.

 The company confirmed on January 2, 2012, that they would stop offering new DVD, Blu-ray disc and manga releases by February, but would continue to produce their current library of content.
 Bandai Entertainment was restructured to focus on licensing anime to other companies.
 On August 30, 2012, Bandai America announced that it will shut down Bandai Entertainment and discontinue distributing their home video and print catalog on March 1, 2013.
 They made their final shipment to retailers on November 30, 2012.
 Many former Bandai Entertainment titles have been re-licensed by other companies, including Funimation, Crunchyroll, Aniplex of America, Discotek Media, Media Blasters, Nozomi Entertainment, Viz Media, Maiden Japan and Sentai Filmworks.

 Most of the notable titles that Bandai Entertainment held included K-On!, The Melancholy of Haruhi Suzumiya and Lucky Star.

+Bandai Namco would eventually re-establish its North American presence in February 2025 with the founding Bandai Namco Filmworks America to handle the company's licensing and brand management activities internationally.
+The announcement coincided with the start of the co-financing and co-production of the Gundam film with Legendary Pictures.